Talion is a finalist for Best SIEM Solution

 The ICO bombshell

 Data breaches are coming thick and fast and for so long that they have become the new norm.
-Information Commissioner’s Office (ICO) has by issuing eye-wateringly large fines to British Airways and Marriot Hotels, signalled to the private sector that we must take personal information privacy more seriously.
+Information Commissioner’s Office (ICO) has by issuing extremely large fines to British Airways and Marriot Hotels, indicated to the private sector that we must take personal information privacy more seriously.

 Will the ICO’s approach work?
 I don’t think so.
 Across the private sector, the cyber security conversation goes something like this: